 Leadership students averaged an 800 score on the statewide Academic Performance Index, the state benchmark for proficiency, in 2012 and the school has a goal of sending all 120 members of its senior class to college every year, said Principal Shawn Benjamin.

-Leadership has a mostly Hispanic student population, most of whom qualify as economically disadvantaged, and has recently
+Leadership has a mostly Hispanic student population, most of whom qualify as economically disadvantaged, and has recently been trying to attract more African-American students.

 "I've heard it's a great school, with high test scores," said Victoria Flores, an eighth-grader at Helms Middle School in San Pablo, as she waited in line on 12th Street with her father Pedro for the school's doors to open.